About Neck Pain Veterans Disability Benefits

 Our Individual Unemployability lawyers have seen many veterans obtain neck pain veterans disability benefits.
 “Neck pain” can be a generalized term used to describe several interconnected medical conditions.
 Remember, the VA is going to consider your secondary service-connected disabilities as well.

 Common Causes of Veterans’ Neck Pain: Vehicles Wrecks

 Neck pain is a common complaint for veterans.
 Your neck pain may have started from military training, combat, or even something as simple as working at your computer or work station during your military service.
 Neck pain injuries are common for service members involved in vehicle crashes.

 The crash that caused your neck pain may have been on or off base.
-It does not matter if the vehicle you were in was government owned or privately owned.
-Your neck was injured during your time in military and you should receive neck pain veterans disability benefits.
+It does not matter if the vehicle you were in was government-owned or privately owned.
+Your neck was injured during your time in the military and you should receive neck pain veterans disability benefits.
 Sudden acceleration or deceleration from a vehicle crash in the military may have started your cervical strain neck pain whiplash injury, a serious medical condition of the neck that can lead to a pinched nerve causing radiculopathy.